Dr. Graper and Dr. Harper – Charlotte’s Top Rhinoplasty Specialists

 Rhinoplasty is the medical name for reshaping the nose.
-It is a cosmetic procedure.
-This is different than the surgery to improve the nasal airway, which is a functional or reconstructive procedure.
+It is a cosmetic procedure that is different than surgery to improve the nasal airway, which is a functional or reconstructive procedure.
 Frequently, the procedures are done together.

 The Rhinoplasty Procedure

 Rhinoplasty is performed on an outpatient basis using twilight anesthesia, in which the patients are breathing on their own but feel no pain and have no memory of the procedure.
 Operative time is approximately two hours, depending on the changes being made.
 Our Charlotte rhinoplasty patients go home the same day with a splint on the outside of the nose to protect its new shape.
 They may also have an internal splint.
 These splints are removed approximately five days later.
 After the surgery, swelling will resolve rapidly and will be 80% gone at 6 weeks.
 However, the remaining 20% may take a year to resolve entirely.